GDPR and AI: How Belgian SMEs Can Adopt AI Without Legal Risk

 4. Apply the principle of least access

 Give AI tools only the data they need to do their job.
 A customer service chatbot handling order queries does not need access to HR records or financial data.
-Limiting scope reduces both risk and compliance complexity.
+This least-access principle reduces both legal risk and the attack surface in the event of a security incident, a topic we cover in detail in our guide to data security and AI in SMEs.

 5. Train your team

-Most GDPR violations do not stem from technical failures — they come from a lack of awareness.
-Make sure staff understand which types of data can be shared with external AI tools and which cannot.
+Most GDPR violations do not stem from technical failures, they come from a lack of awareness.
+Make sure staff understand which types of data can be shared with external AI tools and which must never leave the company.
+Pasting a full customer file into a consumer tool "to save time" is the most common and most dangerous mistake.
+A short AI training session for your team addresses most of this risk.

 What the Belgian Data Protection Authority actually looks for